Police force launches rapid response unit to deal with violent incidents on Spain's Costa Blanca - Olive Press News Spain

 The new rapid response unit will consist of 13 officers which the Policia Local chief, Jose Antonio Monfort, says have received ‘specialised training and will help the rest of their colleagues to resolve complex situations’.

-ERIS members have also been on a special emergency care course which will allow them to care for anybody that has been injured until health professional arrive at the scene of an incident.
+ERIS members have also been on a special emergency care course which will allow them to care for anybody that has been injured until health professionals arrive at the scene of an incident.

 Jose Antonio Monfort said: “The unit will allow the Policia Local to be more versatile in solving problems in more complex situations such as control of people, vehicles, incidents, as well as carrying out surveillance in urbanisations.”